 Employers need extraordinary employees.
-Employers who focus on hiring individuals and cultivating cultures that contain the following extraordinary employee habits will see outstanding business results.
-Individuals who develop these habits will be top producers in the field and will grow both personally and within the organization:
+Employers who focus on hiring individuals and cultivating cultures that contain the following exceptional employee habits will see outstanding business results.
+Individuals who develop these habits will be top producers in the field and will grow both personally and within the organization.

 Knows the Score

-Extraordinary employees measure their job performance knowing how they impact the organization, other team members, and their customers.
+Job performance, knowing how they impact the organization, other team members, and their customers.
 They define key performance indicators for their job, track performance, and set goals and action plans to make improvements.
 They care about how well the company is performing and strive to do everything they can to improve the business.
-These employees understand the “big picture” of what really matters in an organization, learn their part in this effort, and move forward making it happen.
-Annually, quarterly, and monthly these employees set objectives that are aligned to support business strategy, their department, and their immediate key functions.
-These employees know the score for the business, their department and for themselves.
+They understand the “big picture” of what matters in an organization, learn their part in this effort, and move forward, making it happen.
+Annually, quarterly, and monthly, employees set objectives that are aligned to support business strategy within their departments.
+They know the score for the business, their department, and for themselves.

 Besides being a team player, extraordinary employees know their customers, internally and externally.
 They are relentless in making sure they understand what’s important to them and meet or exceed expectations.
-They make realistic commitments and ensure they are met.
-They return calls and emails in a timely manner, always following through doing what is right for their customers and the team.
+They make realistic commitments and ensure they return calls and emails promptly, always following through doing what is right for their customers and the team.

 Stays Knowledgeable and Trained

-Choosing to be an extraordinary employee is within the reach of everyone.
-It is more about choosing your attitude, and how you react to life than it is about skills and abilities.
+Choosing to be an extraordinary employee is within reach of everyone.
+It is more about choosing your attitude and how you react to life than it is about skills and abilities.
 Compare your attitudes against each of the topics discussed in this article.
 Resolve today to live and act as an extraordinary employee.
 Define specific objectives, plans, and actions needed to improve how you show up at work and in life in general.
-In today’s market, organizations select and keep only their top performing employees.
-Being extraordinary in these key areas will not only make you one of the elite but will help your organization grow and thrive.
+In today’s market, organizations select and keep only their top-performing employees.
+Extraordinary employee habits in these key areas will not only make you one of the elite but will help your organization grow and thrive.